Joint Notice of

 Our pledge to protect your privacy

-Tuality and other medical providers are required by law to maintain the privacy of your medical information.
-We also are required to notify you of our legal duties and privacy practices regarding your medical information, and abide by the practices described in this notice.
+Tuality and other healthcare providers are required by law to maintain the privacy of your protected health information.
+We also are required to notify you of our legal duties and privacy practices regarding your protected health information, and abide by the practices described in this notice.

 Who will follow this notice?